 From Columbia, South Carolina to Cortland, New York, the Cortland Crush would like to welcome Murrell Martin, Armando Valetin and David White, Jr. to our 2017 roster.
 All three players join us from Benedict College, a successful Division II program that finished their 2016 campaign 27-19, ranking them ninth in the country in the small school division of the Black College Nine National Polls.
+If you were to navigate here for a moment, you’d know that even the most efficient lineup optimisers would include this pro player in the lineup.
 Head Coach Selwyn Young, who will begin his seventh season as the Tigers’ head coach, has accumulated an overall record of 153-103 in his six seasons at the helm for Benedict, including two SIAC Coach-of-the-Year awards.

 Sophomore pitcher, Murrell Martin, joins the Crush and is poised to make an immediate impact.
 The 6’5’’, 215-pound pitcher appeared in 13 games for the Tigers in his freshman season.
 His overall record of 1-1 included a .171 opponent batting average, which was good enough for second on the team.
 Since the end of last season, Coach Young has noticed a drastic improvement in his young pitcher.

 “Last year as a freshman he was throwing 88 mph and having a hard time finding the plate,” Coach Young said.
 “He played last summer in Florida and he came back this fall throwing strikes and got clocked at 95 mph.
 That is something you can’t teach someone to do; he’s athletic and he throws the ball almost effortlessly.”